cottog/CASTER-EDITION/src/README.txt

 	FINISH SPELLCASTING SYSTEM (THESE FILES ARE NOT IN THE SOURCE YET, AS THE GAME WILL NOT COMPILE WITH THEM AS THEY STAND NOW) -Finish procedural spell generation
-			-Add cost modifiers to different spell effects and target selectors -Add the actual spell.cast() function
+			-Add cost modifiers to different spell effects and target selectors -Finish the choosing of the "pinpoint" versions of targetSelectors -restrict the targetSelector options for the few spells that aren't compatible with most targetSelectors -change the way cost is calculated because right now it is actually bad (move it into the setTarget() function -Add the actual spell.cast() function
 			-need a means to determine the elemental subtype of a spell -need a means to select the appropriate targets for a spell